Friday, September 10 to Wednesday, September 15, 2021

 Delicious meals are served in Homet Lodge, with omnivore, vegetarian, vegan and gluten-free entrees offered if requested during registration.
 Cabins are comfortable, if rustic, with shared bathrooms and showers.
 This year we are limiting cabin occupancy to two persons per room, and only in bottom bunks.
 There are a limited number of double bed rooms available for spouses/partners of artists who want to come for a relaxing week in the mountains without participating in the art programs.

 The cost for this wonderful camp is $950, which includes room and board, instruction and participation in all the activities available.
 A materials list or fee for the discipline you have chosen is available by clicking the appropriate discipline link above.
 Materials will be supplied for the afternoon workshops.
 Non-art participating partners can register for $850.
 Register on or before August 1, 2021 and receive a $50 Early Bird discount off each registration!

 Another discount is available for those who can bring a friend who has never been to Art Groove before and is someone you could room with.
 Both of you will get another $50 off!

 To ensure the instructors can give individual attention to every student, class size is limited.
-Registration opens soon!
+Registration is open!
 Mark your calendar and register early to be sure you can take the discipline you want!